 In physics, we say that a force does work if the application of the force displaces an object in the direction of the force.
 In other words, work is equivalent to the application of a force over a distance.
 The amount of work a force does is directly proportional to how far that force moves an object.
 The general formula for work and for determining the amount of work that is done on an object is:

 - W = F × D × cos(Θ)

 where W is the amount of work, F is the vector of force, D is the magnitude of displacement, and Θ is the angle between the vector of force and the vector of displacement.
-The SI unit for work is the joule (J) and its dimensions are kg•m2/s2.
-Another way to understand is one joule is equivalent to the amount of energy transferred when one newton of force moves an object a distance of one meter.
+The SI unit for work is the joule (J), and its dimensions are kg•m2/s2.
+Another way to understand it is that one joule is equivalent to the amount of energy transferred when one newton of force moves an object a distance of one meter.

 Formula For Work

-Whenever a force moves an object we say that work has been done.
+Whenever a force moves an object, we say that work has been done.
 When a ball rolls down a hill due to the force of gravity, when you pick up your backpack off the ground, when your car’s internal engine applies a force to make your wheels move; all of these events involve a force moving an object over a distance and so involve some work.
 In cases where a force is applied to an object but does not move it, no work has been done.
 So the force from a person pushing the side of a skyscraper is not doing any work as the skyscraper does not move.
 Let’s consider some simple examples to illustrate the concept of work.

 A 100 Newton force is applied to a 15kg box in the horizontal direction and moves it 5 meters horizontally.
 How much work was done?